 The Archive link takes you to a page with a button that brings up the ALMA Query interface (AQ).
 On this page there is also a link to a page listing the contents of the Cycle 0 deliveries1.
-Useful documents available from the Documents and Tools link include the Science Pipeline Manual and QuickStart guide, CASA documentation and descriptions of the ALMA quality assurance for data products ("QA2") and the delivered data products under "ALMA QA2 Data Products" (see also Section 3.6).
+Useful documents available from the Documents and Tools link include the ALMA Science Pipeline User's Guide, CASA documentation and descriptions of the ALMA quality assurance for data products ("QA2") and the delivered data products under "ALMA QA2 Data Products" (see also Section 3.6).

-2.2Project delegation
+2.2Project access delegation

 A PI can grant access rights to Co-Is or any other registered ALMA user directly from the ALMA Science Portal.
 To do this, the PI should authenticate using the "Log in" button in the top right corner of the Science Portal, click on their username and select "Profile" from the menu.
-Then select the "Project Delegation" tab and select the project to which delegation is to be applied, and click on the "Add delegee" button at the bottom left of the page.
+Then select the "Project Delegation" tab and select the project to which you wish to grant another user proprietary access, and click on the "Add delegee" button at the bottom left of the page.
 Users who are granted access via the project delegation mechanism can log in to any of the three ARCs with their own account and can download the data from there.
 Data access is always granted to entire projects rather than individual deliveries from a project.
+Delegating access to a project does not allow the delegee to grant project access to others.

-$^{^1}$ http://almascience.org/alma-data/archive/delivery-lis ${f 5}$
+$^{^{1}\, \}texttt{http://almascience.org/alma-data/archive/delivery-list}{\boldsymbol{Q}}$